Mon – Sun: 24/7 Plumbing

 Since all the water flowing down your sump pump drains will ultimately accumulate in the septic tank, keeping the plumbing optimally functional can take much of the load off the latter.

-For example, you should clean the pipes regularly to ensure no plumbing fixture backups and replace them immediately when required.
-Apart from that, opt for energy-efficient appliances like an energy star washer and low-flow plumbing fixtures.
+For example, you should clean the pipes regularly to prevent plumbing fixture backups and replace them immediately when required.
+Opting for energy-efficient appliances like an energy-star washer and low-flow plumbing fixtures would be best.

 Likewise, equip your sinks with faucet aerators and bathrooms with high-efficiency toilets.
 Besides facilitating cost savings on water bills, they will ensure optimal water flow, meaning your septic tank won’t be under any excess strain at any time.

-We’d also suggest avoiding running multiple loads in the laundry too frequently, as the water filled with soap and dirt will land up in the septic tanks faster than it can process.
-And get the laundry room drain tested periodically to ensure no blockages.
+We’d also suggest avoiding running multiple loads in the laundry too frequently, as the water filled with soap and dirt will land in the septic tanks faster than it can process.
+Get the laundry room drain tested periodically to ensure there are no blockages.
 As for the kitchen sink, ensure that the garbage disposal doesn’t clog the main outlet drain.

 6. Ensure Proper Garbage Disposal